Encrypted Email Is Still a Pain in 2017

 http://crypto.stackexchange.co... [stackexchange.com]

+The end user has no need for understanding that.
+They even shouldn't need to care.

+The only way we'll ever see e-mail encryption if it's as transparent as WhatsApp's end-to-end encryption or https transfers.
+The moment you have to bother the user with manual key management there's an issue.
+If the user has to choose what key to use, it's a disaster.
+He shouldn't have to know why to trust or not to trust RSA or other key algorithms.
+That's for the application writer to figure out, and only offer suitable prot

-It's a pain because recovery has to be an option (Score:4, Insightful)
+It's a pain because recovery has to be an option (Score:5, Insightful)

 People forget things all the time.
 At some point you are going to forget where or what the key is for your encrypted email, so what to do?
 Recovery of that key is going to be necessary.
 Which leads to an entire host of other problems, many of which are security related.